-As shown on the Lot Mix Plan submitted with this report, the proposed allotments have been categorised based on their frontage.
+As shown on the Dwelling Type Plan submitted with this report, the proposed allotments have been categorised on whether the lot is to accommodate a 'build to boundary' dwelling type or 'detached' dwelling type.
 Utilising the Glenmore Park Stage 2 Development Control Plan categorisation of development types, the subject subdivision will enable the delivery of a mix of dwelling types, including build to boundary dwellings and detached dwellings.
 Future subdivision of the two superlots will provide the opportunity to deliver attached style development product.
 However, while small lot product is proposed in these superlots, lots with rear access has been removed to reflect a more conventional, front loaded, product that is more acceptable to the market.
 It is considered that the proposed subdivision maintains the opportunity for small lot product fronting the Surveyors Creek riparian corridor, however, this has been done in a manner that is responsive to and reflective of market demand.
 An indicative subdivision layout has been prepared to determine the likely development yield.
 The concept lot layout at Figure 5 identifies that a potential 14 dwellings can be delivered through terrace/semi-detached development typology.
 As noted above, this is an indicative design with further detailed design and subject to Council approval.